Search

 The two main types are air-purifying respirators (APRs) and supplied-air respirators (SARs).

-• mouth bit respirator (fits in the mouth and comes with a nose clip to hold nostrils closed - for escape purposes only)
+• Mouth bit respirator (fits in the mouth and comes with a nose clip to hold nostrils closed - for escape purposes only)

-• quarter-mask (covering the nose and mouth)
+• Quarter-mask (covering the nose and mouth)

-• full facepiece (covering the face from above the eyes to below the chin)
+• Full facepiece (covering the face from above the eyes to below the chin)

 Respirators with a full facepiece also protect the eyes from exposure to irritating chemicals.

 Supplied-air respirators may have either tight-fitting or loose-fitting respiratory inlets.
 Respirators with tight-fitting respiratory inlets have half or full facepieces.
 Types with loose-fitting respiratory inlets can be hoods or helmets that cover the head and neck, or loose-fitting facepieces with rubber or fabric side shields.
-These are supplied with air through airlines.
+These respirators are supplied with air through airlines.

 Examples of these classes of respirators include: